evykassirer/notes/cs241/class_notes.md

 Let M\_L be the DFA that recoginizes L. Then the second representation M\_{LL\*} which is a nonempty sequence of tokens is NFA modified from the NFA for M\_L - using the rules from above for *
 ![ ](/cs241/Feb12-tokenizing.jpg)

-We can add an action to each each epsilon-move such as output a token.
-Our machine is non-deterministic. epsilon-moves are optional
+We can add an action to each each ɛ-move such as output a token.
+Our machine is non-deterministic. ɛ-moves are optional

 The question: does the current setup guarantee a unique decomposition w = w1 w2 ...
 2n?
 The answer is no.

 Consider just the portion of the machine that does IDs
 - ->()--a-zA-Z-->[()]--a-zA-Z0-9-->(back to ending state)
-- epsilon /output token from ending state back to start state
+- ɛ /output token from ending state back to start state
 - The input abab could be interpreted as 1,2,3 or 4-tokens.

 How can we fix this?
 We could always return the longest possible next token.
 However, this can still fail.